Ric Birch

-Ric Birch is a Producer and Director.
+Ric Birch (born 1945) is an Australian producer and director.
 He was first known as a producer and interviewer on GTK (TV series), a popular music TV series on ABC Television.
 He then founded and became director of Spectak International, an events production company specializing in global ceremonies production, television, film and theatre and themed entertainment.
 The company has produced opening and closing ceremonies for the Commonwealth, East Asian, and Olympic Games.
 He is internationally known as the "Master of Ceremonies" due to his involvement in many globally seen ceremonies.

 Education and early event production

 Birch studied a combined Arts and Law degree at Melbourne University in 1962, with the aim of becoming a lawyer.
 But, through volunteering backstage at the Universities annual Arts Revue, he made the change to theatrical production.
 He got his first job at ABC Television in Melbourne.
-He became a freelance director in the late 1970s, before getting his start in event production as the Executive Director of the Opening and Closing ceremonies for the Brisbane 1982 Commonwealth Games.
+He became a freelance director in the late 1970s, before getting his start in event production as the executive director of the Opening and Closing ceremonies for the Brisbane 1982 Commonwealth Games.
 He later went on to be Director of Entertainment at World Expo 88 in Brisbane, Queensland, Australia, during the Australian Bicentenary year.

 Olympic Games involvement

-Birch has been involved in the planning of Olympic Games ceremonies for 5 different hosts, making him regarded internationally as an expert these ceremonies.
+Birch has been involved in the planning and execution of Olympic Games Opening and Closing ceremonies for 5 different editions, making him regarded internationally as an expert these events.
 His Olympic career includes: